sagemath/trac_to_gh/Issue 8831.md

 # Issue 8831: fail to build PDF version of reference manual in Sage 4.4.1.alpha2

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/8831

 Original creator: mvngu